Are mountain homes only for the physically fit? Of course not.

 The bathroom walls should be reinforced with sheathing or blocking inside the walls

-to allow for easy installation of grab bars in the future.
+to make it easy to install grab bars if they are needed in the future.

 The bathtub faucet should be located close to the outside edge of the tub

-to make it easy for everyone to reach.
+to make it easier for everyone to reach.

 The offset tub control requires only about six inches of additional supply pipe.